mddazure/azure-vwan-microhack/README.md

 ## Task #1: Restore the Virtual WAN

-To put the VWAN back into "default" state, number of changes must be made:
+To put the VWAN back into "default" state, a number of changes must be made:

 - Disconnect Spoke 1 and Spoke 2 from the the NVA Spoke
+- Remove UDRs from Spoke 1 and Spoke 2
 - Disconnect the NVA Spoke to the Hub
 - Connect Spoke 1 and Spoke 2 with the West Europe Hub